simgrid/simgrid/docs/source/Tutorial_MPI_Applications.rst

     The commands should be separated and executed by some CI to make sure the documentation is up-to-date.

-Lab 3: Execution Sampling on EP
+Lab 3: Execution Sampling on Matrix Multiplication example
 -------------------------------

 The second method to speed up simulations is to sample the computation